nafis-ikbal/Tic-Tac-Toe-Game/README.md

 ### Instructions

-For better understand this project, follow the official [React documentation](https://react.dev/learn/tutorial-tic-tac-toe) for best practices.
+For better understanding of this project, follow the official <a href="https://react.dev/learn/tutorial-tic-tac-toe" target="_blank" rel="noopener noreferrer">React documentation</a> for best practices.
 It helps you to clear fundamental React concepts.